This post was updated on June 22, 2024

 TWP Semi-Solid Pro-Series Wood Deck Stain Scores (1-10)

-– We prepped the deck first with the Restore-A-Deck Stripper and Brightener kit and applied the TWP Semi-Solid in the Cedar Mulch color after a few days of drying.
-The overall appearance was excellent with very even coverage.
+We prepped the deck first with the Restore-A-Deck Stripper and Brightener kit and applied the TWP Semi-Solid in the Cedar Mulch color after a few days of drying.
+The overall appearance was excellent, and the coverage was very even.
 Semi-solid in appearance with a small amount of wood grain showing.
-The TWP Cedar Mulch color penetrated deep into the wood grain on our pressure treated deck.
+The TWP Cedar Mulch color penetrated deep into the wood grain on our pressure-treated deck.
 This will result in little to no wearing and peeling down the road.
 We would expect this stain to last 2-4 years before a reapplication is needed.

-– The base of this stain is the TWP 100 Pro-Series and which has consistently scored an 8 out of 10 at the 2-year mark.
-We expected better UV protection due to the higher solid content of the semi-solid and at the 2 years mark, it looks almost the same as when applied.
+The base of this stain is the TWP 100 Pro-Series, which has consistently scored an 8 out of 10 at the 2-year mark.
+We expected better UV protection due to the higher solid content of the semi-solid, and at the 2-year mark, it looks almost the same as when applied.

 The price paid was $250 for the 5-gallon pail of TWP Semi-Solid Pro-Series with Free Shipping.
 The coverage rate is excellent for the TWP Semi-Solid and we used less than 4 gallons for our 800 sq. foot deck.
 The total amount for the stain on our deck came to $200 or .25 cents per square foot.

-– The TWP Semi-Solid Pro-Series scores a 8 out of 10 when preventing mold or mildew.
-Just a little minor mildew around the bushes.
+The TWP Semi-Solid Pro-Series scores an 8 out of 10 when preventing mold or mildew.
+There is just a little minor mildew around the bushes.

 Before starting your deck staining make sure to blow off any debris from the deck such as leaves and dirt.
 Prior to applying any stain, you need to thoroughly mix it evenly.
 We had no issues mixing the TWP Semi-Solid to a smooth consistency.
 We applied only 1 coat to our deck using a deck stain pad applicator to ensure an even appearance.
 Overall, we applied the TWP Semi-Solid stain in 1-2 hours to the 800 sq. foot deck and a team of two employees.